Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Introduction

 \section{Introduction}

-Robust control can account for uncertainties in the system dynamics and the output measurement map, which is especially important in safety-critical applications.
-In particular, system and measurement map models can be obtained from first principles, or estimated from data, along with uncertainty sets that describe model error bounds.
-Importantly, note that it is often easy to get access to data that exhibit safe system behavior for safety-critical systems.
-For example, consider the scenario in which an autonomous car equipped with noisy sensors navigates through urban traffic~\cite{schwarting2018planning}.
-The exact state of the car and the environment is not known but can be estimated, e.g., from a dashboard camera.
-Furthermore, the dynamics of the car are not perfectly known, e.g., friction coefficients may vary, but can be accurately modeled.
-Note also the availability of safe expert data as almost every car manufacturer records their test data.
-As another motivating example, consider a group of autonomous robots navigating in unknown environments \cite{kress2009temporal}.
-Motivated by these observations, we propose a data-driven and model-based approach to learning safe control laws.
-Particularly, safety is here defined as the ability of a system to stay within a safe set.
-The safe set consists of the set of safe states, e.g., states that satisfy a minimum safety distance.
+Safety-critical systems rely on robust control laws that can account for uncertainties in system dynamics and state estimation.
+For example, consider an autonomous car equipped with noisy sensors that navigates through urban traffic~\cite{schwarting2018planning}.
+The state of the car is not exactly known and estimated from output measurements, e.g., from a dashboard camera, while the dynamics of the car are not perfectly known either, e.g., due to unknown friction coefficients.
+A model of the system dynamics and a state estimator can usually be obtained, e.g., from first principles or estimated from data, along with uncertainty sets describing error bounds.
+Such error bounds are standard in robust control theory \cite{freeman2008robust}, but designing robust control for described systems is challenging.
+In this paper, we address this problem by using the increasing availability of safe expert demonstrations, e.g., car manufacturers recording safe driving behavior of expert drivers.
+We propose a data-driven approach to learning safe and robust control laws where safety is defined as the ability of a system to stay within a set of states that are labeled safe, e.g., states that satisfy a minimum safety distance.

-\textbf{Contributions:} We address the problem of finding safe output feedback control laws for partially unknown nonlinear systems from safe expert demonstrations.
-First, we present the notion of robust output control barrier functions as a means to establish safety in the presence of system dynamic and measurement map uncertainties.
-In the definition of ROCBFs, we use models of the unknown system dynamics and the unknown measurement map along with error bounds that quantify their permissible errors.
-Second, we propose an optimization-based approach for constructing ROCBFs from safe expert demonstrations.
-We further provide verifiable conditions that guarantee the validity of the obtained ROCBF.
-Third, we present an empirical validation of our proposed approach in the autonomous driving simulator CARLA \cite{dosovitskiy2017carla}.

-\textbf{Paper structure:} We discuss related work in Section \ref{sec:related_work} and present background and problem formulation in Section \ref{sec:problem}.
-Section \ref{sec:rocbf} then introduces ROCBFs, while Section \ref{sec:optim} presents our main result on how ROCBFs can be learned from expert demonstrations.
-We discuss practical aspects of solving the constrained optimization problem in Section \ref{sec:compute_} and present the simulation results in Section \ref{sec:sim}.
-We conclude and summarize in Section \ref{sec:summary}.

-\section{Related Work}
+\subsection{Related Work}